Over There

-"Over There" is a 1917 song written by George M. Cohan that was popular with the United States military and public during both world wars.
-It is a patriotic song designed to galvanize American young men to enlist and fight the "Hun".
+"Over There" is a 1917 war song written by George M. Cohan that was popular with the United States military and the American public during World War I and World War II.
+Written shortly after the American entry into World War I, "Over There" is a patriotic propaganda song meant to galvanize American men to enlist in the American Expeditionary Forces and fight the Central Powers.
 The song is best remembered for a line in its chorus: "The Yanks are coming."